donzelot/hn70ap/tools/README.md

 next 252 bytes.
 If the CRC is not valid, the update is not applied by the bootloader.
 The next 252 bytes contain a sequence of TLV elements.
 TLV elements are a nestable binary data structure similar to BER or DER, but simpler.
+This structure easy future extensions.

 TLVs have 3 fields:
  * a TAG: actually a bit field.
 It indicates a tag number, a tag class, a bit indicating if the tag data field is raw or contains more tag.
 * a LENGTH: this one describes how many bytes are in the payload (value).